Gabriel RAFI - Neuropsychologist

 ADHD is a neurodevelopmental disorder characterized by persistent patterns of inattention, hyperactivity, and impulsivity that interfere with daily functioning.

 The assessment typically includes several components to provide a clear picture of the person's symptoms, behavior, and how these affect their life.
-Here's an overview of the main parts of an ADHD assessment:

 Clinical Interviews